Voices of Buitenhof

 Year: 2024

-The combination of findings from the several research activities led to the definition of a problem and a goal to reach with my final design.
+The combination of insights from the several research activities led me to the definition of two main problems and a design goal.

 PROBLEM 1: